Age appropriateness: Applications

 School is an institute designed to provide students with learning spaces and environments under the guidance of teachers, where students lay the foundation and get prepared for future skill development.
 Therefore, it is vital that children enter school at an appropriate age.

 Some students are older-within-cohort, which means they fall outside their cohort's standard 12-month age range, either because they are forced to hold back or voluntarily postpone the entry.
 Forced grade retention occurs because students fail to catch up with peers or their families fail to support their studies.
 Voluntary late access to school is termed "academic redshirting".
 Redshirting happens among students who have a relatively late birthday just before the cutoff date or those considered relatively immature for school.
 Both forced and voluntary retention aims to spare time for the students to catch up or get prepared.

-There are four views comparing the strengths and weaknesses of delayed and on-time entry.
+Four views compare the strengths and weaknesses of delayed and on-time entry.